BertrandHustle/WordSearch/WordSearch.md

 The word search app (hence to be referred to as WS) will be capable of generating a puzzle of variant height and width, as defined by the user within certain constraints (e.g. the puzzle cannot be a single letter tall or wide).
-WS will be able to take a user-defined grid (again, within certain constraints) and generate a user-defined number of words inside said grid.
+WS will be able to take a user-defined puzzle (again, within certain constraints) and generate a user-defined number of words inside said puzzle.
 These words can be generated horizontally, vertically, or diagonally (either angled upward or downward).
 WS will not support generating words backwards (i.e. 'sentence' as 'ecnetnes'), as this is counter-intuitive and hard to read for the user.
 WS will also support "criss-crossing" words, i.e. words that intersect each